 To begin, I should tell you a bit about me.
 I'm a home cook with limited time to run to the grocery store, living in a small apartment with an even smaller kitchen, and I make dinner just about every night.
 It's just my (very hungry) boyfriend and I at home, and we're open to new flavors, new techniques, and new recipes.

-Meal 1: Tex-Mex Tilapia with Cilantro Lime Couscous and Green Beans
+Meal 1: Tex-Mex Tilapia with Cilantro-Lime Couscous and Green Beans

 When you log onto HelloFresh, you select the meals you want to use beforehand.
-The options aren’t endless, and in fact, there are just enough to make you feel like you have a choice without being overwhelmed.
+The options aren't endless, and in fact, there are just enough to make you feel like you have a choice without being overwhelmed.
 This is a great family-friendly perk when spending time meal planning isn't an option!

 Meal 2: Juicy Lucy Burger with Tomato Onion Jam and Arugula Salad